dcbaker/cython/docs/src/userguide/numpy_tutorial.rst

     cimport numpy

-in your Cython code.
+in your Cython0 code.

 This creates :file:`yourmod.so` in the same directory, which is importable by Python by using a normal ``import yourmod`` statement.

-The first Cython program
+The first Cython0 program
 ==========================

-You can easily execute the code of this tutorial by downloading `the Jupyter notebook <https://github.com/cython/cython/blob/master/docs/examples/userguide/numpy_tutorial/numpy_and_cython.ipynb>`_.
+You can easily execute the code of this tutorial by downloading `the Jupyter notebook <https://github.com/cython/cython/blob/master/docs/examples/userguide/numpy_tutorial/numpy_and_cython0.ipynb>`_.

 The code below does the equivalent of this function in numpy::